binaryage/xrefresh/index.md

 When you hit CTRL+S (or whatever key for save), XRefresh will detect it and refresh a web page for you.

 ## XRefresh components

+First you have a monitor running which is a classic OS application listening to filesystem events and you also need a browser extensions which performs the refresh when file changes are signaled.

 ### XRefresh Monitor for Windows
 * standalone windows traybar application watching for changes in selected folder(s)